hyendler/connect-four/README.md

 the following objects will be defined:

-- piece:
+- piece: (may not build this for MVP)
-..- red or black
+  - red or black
 - user:
-..- is associated with a color
+  - is associated with a color
-..- each game has two users
+  - each game has two users
 - board:
-..- rows
+  - rows
-..- columns
+  - columns
-..- cells
+  - cells
-....- empty of full
+    - empty of full
-....- if full, red or black
+    - if full, red or black
-..- game play
+  - game play
-....- check its own state and return that
+    - check its own state and return that
-....- check if someone has won, and return the winning user ....- return the new board after a new play
+    - check if someone has won, and return the winning user
+    - return the new column after a new play
-..- board will be stored as a nested hash - e.g.
+  - board will be stored as a nested hash - e.g.
 ```
 { column1: {1: "black", 2: "red", 3: null, 4: null, 5: null, 6: null},
   column2: {1: "red", 2: "black", 3: "black", 4: null, 5: null, 6: null},